What is FHO surgery?

 Fractures involving the hip.
 When a fracture involves the hip joint and cannot be repaired surgically (either due to patient considerations or financial considerations for the owner), an FHO may provide the best option for pain-free mobility.

 Hip luxation/dislocation (associated with trauma or severe hip dysplasia).
 In some cases, a hip that is out of the socket cannot be replaced with manipulation or other medical means.
-Surgical repair of hip luxations can be costly and is not always successful, so many dog owners elect FHO for small dogs with hip luxation.
+Surgical repair of hip luxations can be costly and is not always successful, so many cat owners elect FHO for cats with hip luxation.

 Severe arthritis of the hip.
 In chronic, end-stage arthritis, the cartilage that protects both the head of the femur and the acetabulum can become eroded away, leading to painful bone-on-bone grating whenever the hip is moved.
 Performing an FHO can remove this point of contact and alleviate pain.